Word-Representable Co-Bipartite Graphs: Vertex Ordering, Representation Number, Speed, and Entropy: Necessary and sufficient condition in vertex ordering

 \section{Necessary and sufficient condition in vertex ordering}

-The known necessary and sufficient conditions on semi-trasitive orientation of co-biparite graphs are as follows.
+The word-representability of co-bipartite graphs is studied in \cite{das2025word}, where necessary and sufficient conditions for semi-transitive orientations of co-bipartite graphs are established.
+The known results concerning the semi-transitive orientation of co-bipartite graphs are as follows.

-\begin{observation}(\textit{\cite{das2025word}}) Any semi-transitive orientation of $\overline{B}(K_m,K_n)$ subdivides the set of all vertices into three, possibly empty, groups of the types shown schematically in Figure~\ref{3-groups}. \begin{itemize} \item The vertical oriented paths are a schematic way to show (parts of) $\vec{P_1}$ for $V(K_m)$ and $\vec{P_2}$ for $V(K_n)$; \item For the vertices of $K_m$, the vertical oriented paths in the types $A$ and $B$ represent up to $l$ consecutive vertices in $\vec{P_1}$, $l\leq n$.
-Similarly, for the vertices of $K_n$, the vertical oriented paths in the types $A$ and $B$ represent up to $l$ consecutive vertices in $\vec{P_2}$, $l\leq m$. \item For the vertices of $K_m$, the vertical oriented path in type $C$ contains all $n$ vertices in $\vec{P_1}$.
-Similarly, for the vertices of $K_n$, the vertical oriented path in type $C$ contains all $m$ vertices in $\vec{P_2}$.
-These oriented paths $P_1$ and $P_2$ are subdivided into three groups of consecutive vertices, with the middle group possibly containing no vertices; the group of vertices containing the source (resp., sink) is the {\em source-group} (resp., {\em sink-group}); \end{itemize}
+\begin{obs}(\textit{\cite{das2025word}}) Any semi-transitive orientation of $\overline{B}(K_m,K_n)$ subdivides the set of all vertices into three possibly empty groups of the types shown schematically in Figure~\ref{3-groups}. \begin{itemize} \item The vertical oriented paths are a schematic way to show (parts of) $\vec{P_1}$ for $V(K_m)$ and $\vec{P_2}$ for $V(K_n)$; \item For the vertices of $K_m$, the vertical oriented paths in the types $A$ and $B$ represent up to $l$ consecutive vertices in $\vec{P_1}$, $l\leq n$.
+Similarly, for the vertices of $K_n$, the vertical oriented paths in the types $A$ and $B$ represent up to $l$ consecutive vertices in $\vec{P_2}$, $l\leq m$.